learn-co-students/plotting-data-readme-data-science-pilot/README.md

 ![](./plotly-no-account.png)

-Ok, now let's get to try to use plotly to build our first graph.
+Ok, now let's use plotly to build our first graph.
 This is what we do.

 We create new dictionary and assign it equal to `trace0`.
 Then we set `x` key that points to a list of $x$ values.
 Similarly, we create a `y` key with a value of a list of $y$ values.